LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

    /AddressBook/users[xhr].lasso - secondary

-Given the files shown above, if the URL ``http://localhost/lasso9/AddressBook/users.html`` was accessed, first the file "users.lasso" would be executed, and then the file "users[html].lasso" would be executed.
+Given the files shown above, if the URL :ref:`!http://example.com/lasso9/AddressBook/users.html` was accessed, first the file "users.lasso" would be executed, and then the file "users[html].lasso" would be executed.
 The value produced by the first would be made available to the second.
 This technique is used to separate the object produced by the primary file from its display, which is handled by the secondary file.

-In this scenario, the file "users.lasso" might return an array of all the users in the address book.
-That list of users might need to be presented to the client in a variety of formats: HTML, XML or RSS.
+In this scenario, the file "users.lasso" could return an array of all the users in the address book.
+That list of users might need to be presented to the client in a variety of formats: HTML, XML, or RSS.
 The primary file "users.lasso" is concerned only with producing the array of users.
 The secondary files each handle converting that array into the desired format.

 Since primary files usually return structured data, it is generally required to return the value using a ``return`` statement.
-However, primary files that simply need to return string data can do so without a return statement --- the auto-collected value generated by executing that file will be returned.
+However, primary files that simply need to return string data can do so without a return statement, because the auto-collected value generated by executing that file will be returned.

 The following examples show a series of files that produce and format a list of users for both HTML and XML display.
 The list is generated first by the